 Policy updated May 2018

-There is still time to apply for our September 2018 enrolment - join our Learning Community free of charge, and get access to the Learning Community Exchange, a forum for our members to discuss cases, techniques, procedures, technology and learning methods related to medical education
+We welcome all of our new members - apply before 15th January 2019 for our March intake, and you will benefit from a 5% discount on the module fee (not applicable if you are already eligible for the discounted fee for nurses/midwifes/trainees).
+Join our Learning Community free of charge, and get access to the Learning Community Exchange, a forum for our members to discuss cases, techniques, procedures, technology and learning methods related to medical education